 I would like to apply to volunteer at Rogers Cup presented by National Bank, but I do not have Internet access.
 What can I do?

-While online is the fastest and easiest way to apply, you can also call the Tennis Canada offices and request a paper copy of the application form be sent to you.
+While online is the fastest and easiest way to apply, you can also contact us and request a paper copy of the application form be sent to you.

 What are the basic requirements to be a Rogers Cup volunteer?